maxskewes/Budget-Tracker/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
-Thanks to my tutor Mark Steadman and my class TA Claudette Raynor for working with me through this project.
+Thanks to University of Oregon's Coding Bootcamp, my tutor Mark Steadman and my class TA Claudette Raynor for working with me through this project.